dshargool/-get-programming-with-go-workbook/unit_6/unit_6.md

 - Understand relationship between pointers and RAM
 - When to use (and not use) pointers

+### Summary
+- Pointers store memory addresses
+- Address operator (&) provides memory address of variable
+- Dereference operator (\*) provides value that address points to
+- Pointers are types declared with preceding asterisk `*int`
+- Use pointers to mutate values across function and method bounderies
+- Pointers are most useful with structures and arrays
+- Maps and slices use pointers behind the scenes
+- Interior pointers can point at fields inside structures without declaring them as pointers
+- Don't overuse pointers as they can make code confusing

 ### Overview
 Pointer is a variable that points to the address of another variable.
 A form of *indirection*.